Bunnings: marketplace guide

 Invoice uploads

-To configure your invoice settings, click Advanced settings.
-You can then click the dropdown menu Enable invoice uploading, which contains the following options:
+To configure your invoice settings, go to Advanced settings.
+Then, select one option from the dropdown menu in the Enable invoice uploading field, which contains the following options:

-- ChannelEngine invoices - when ChannelEngine receives a shipment, it automatically generates an invoice and attaches it to the shipment before exporting it.
+- ChannelEngine invoices - when ChannelEngine receives a shipment, ChannelEngine automatically generates an invoice and attaches it to the shipment before exporting the shipment.

-- Merchant invoices (optional) - when ChannelEngine receives a shipment, it exports it – even if there is no invoice attached to it.
+- Merchant invoices (optional) - when ChannelEngine receives a shipment, ChannelEngine exports the shipment – even if there is no invoice attached to it.

-- Merchant invoices (required) - when ChannelEngine receives a shipment, it only exports it if an invoice is attached to it.
+- Merchant invoices (required) - when ChannelEngine receives a shipment, ChannelEngine only exports the shipment if an invoice is attached to it.
 If not, you receive a notification.

-- None - when ChannelEngine receives a shipment, it takes no action other than notifying you that no invoice is present.
+- None - when ChannelEngine receives a shipment, ChannelEngine takes no action other than notifying you that no invoice is present.

 Categorization